Widgets can be grouped into a dashboard to act as a custom operator interface.

-Containers with different layouts may be combined within one widget to build complex interfaces.
+The containers with different layouts can be combined within one widget to build complex interfaces.

 Widget UI components have thousands of editable properties.
-Some of them are shared between several component types, other are component-specific.
-Common properties include visibility, sizes, borders, fonts, colors, strokes, cursors, tooltips, focus properties, and more.
+Some of them are shared between several component types, the other ones are component-specific.
+The common properties include visibility, sizes, borders, fonts, colors, strokes, cursors, tooltips, focus properties, and more.

 Widgets are created in the interactive UI Builder application which is a part of the AggreGate Client and Unified Console.
 It’s a visual editor for all widget types.
 It doesn't require any programming knowledge and lets you easily:

 - Add, move and resize the components via drag and drop